rparrett/bevy-website/content/news/2022-08-10-bevys-second-birthday/index.md

 ## Can @cart Predict The Future?

 For our last birthday, I [made some predictions for the next year](/news/bevys-first-birthday/#the-next-year-of-bevy).
-Lets see how well I did :)
+Let's see how well I did :)

 * **Bevy 0.6 will be released in the near future**: We did indeed [release Bevy 0.6](/news/bevy-0-6), but as mentioned above, it took another 4 months.
 That is a stretch of the phrase "near future".
 * **Asset Pipeline Maturity**: The asset pipeline did not get asset pre-processing, import configuration, or better dependency management.
 This area _is_ my primary focus for the next release cycle, but it was deprioritized last year.
 However we have done a lot of [design work and experimentation](https://github.com/bevyengine/bevy/discussions/3972) in preparation for this.